oracle/odpi/README.md

+# ODPI-C version 2.0.0-beta.1

-# Oracle Database Programming Interface for C (ODPI-C)
+Oracle Database Programming Interface for C (ODPI-C) is a C library that simplifies the use of common

-This is a C library that simplifies the use of common [Oracle Call Interface (OCI)](http://www.oracle.com/technetwork/database/features/oci/index.html) features for drivers and applications.
+[Oracle Call Interface (OCI)](http://www.oracle.com/technetwork/database/features/oci/index.html) features for drivers and applications.